tbplas.Analyzer

 The unit of DC conductivity in 2d case follows: [sigma] = [D/A] * [j^2] * [dt]

-= 1/(eV*nm^2) * e^2/h_bar^2 * (eV)^2 * nm^2 * h_bar/eV = e^2/h_bar
+= 1/(eV*nm^2) * e^2/hbar^2 * (eV)^2 * nm^2 * hbar/eV = e^2/hbar

 which is consistent with the result of Lindhard function.